PhilippeW83440/MCTS-NNET/README.md

 ## Monte Carlo Tree Search with reinforcement Learning for Motion Planning

-This repo contains the code used in the paper "Monte Carlo Tree Search with reinforcement Learning for Motion Planning", IEEE ITSC 2020
+This repo contains the code used in the paper "Monte Carlo Tree Search with Reinforcement Learning for Motion Planning", IEEE ITSC 2020

 The following algorithms are implemented and benchmarked:
 - **Rules-based (reflex) method**: a simple emergency braking method